vivaria/edisonrul.ing/docs/source/cards/g/gandora-the-dragon-of-destruction.md

 ### Card Rulings

 ●The Condition can't be negated.
 This is not an effect.
-●The ●This effect resolves sequentially: destroy and remove from play all other cards on the field, then Gandora gains 300 ATK for each card destroyed.
+●This effect resolves sequentially: destroy and remove from play all other cards on the field, then Gandora gains 300 ATK for each card destroyed.
 ●Cards destroyed by this effect are removed from play face-up.
 ●You can't activate this effect if there are no other cards on the field.
 ●You can activate this effect more than once per turn.